Charles McCullough (judge)

 Sir Iain Charles Robert McCullough (31 July 1931 – 9 October 2018) was a British barrister and judge.
 He was a judge of the High Court of Justice (Queen's Bench Division) from 1981 to 1998.

+In 1996, he sentenced Owen Oyston to six years in prison for rape.

+In 1997, he tried football players Bruce Grobbelaar, John Fashanu, Hans Segers, and Malaysian businessman Heng Suan Lim, who had been accusing of match fixing.

+In retirement, McCullough was a Surveillance Commissioner from 1998 until 2009.

+His son is the barrister Angus Maxwell Thomas McCullough KC.